Jul 27, 2025 | Posted by Abdul-Rahman Oladimeji

 As digital demand grows, so does the pressure on data centers.
 AI workloads require more power and advanced cooling.
 Environmental concerns are driving a push toward renewable energy and sustainable design.
 Some companies are adopting modular construction techniques.
 These prefabricated units can be deployed faster, scaled easily, and integrated into traditional designs.

 Others are exploring remote locations that offer lower energy costs and cleaner power.
-In Iceland, for instance, data centers take advantage of abundant geothermal energy and naturally cool climates.
+In Iceland, data centers take advantage of abundant geothermal energy and naturally cool climates.
 In the United States, decommissioned military bases and factories are being repurposed into high-security data campuses.

 Regulation is also evolving.
 Governments are introducing stricter requirements for energy reporting, water usage, and data localization.
 Companies must now plan with compliance in mind, mainly when operating across multiple regions.